Asymptotic hollowness of lattice simplices

 \Lem Theorem \Sone.
 The nontrivial asymptotically hollow triples are precisely{ }\item{(i)} $(2,x,x+1)$ for every $x \geq 2$ \item{(ii)} $(2,3,5), (2,3,8), (2,5,9)$ \item{(iii)} $(3,4,6), (3,5,7), (3,5,8), (3,8,10)$ \item{(iv)} $(4,6,9), (4,7,10)$ \item{(v)} $(5,8,12)$ \item{(vi)} $(6,10,15)$.

+(Observe that $(2,3,4)$ and $(2,5,6)$ are asymptotically hollow; they appear in (i).)
+It is an easy consequence that all the hollow lattice polytopes that arise from these asymptotically hollow triples have width at most two (these are of course four-simplices; finitely many empty four-simplices with width exceeding two exist [IS], but none of them appear here).
 The first and easy step is to verify that all the listed triples are asymptotically hollow.
-For most of the computations, we can apply Lemma \fivsix, which specializes to the following when $n =4$.
+For most of the computations, we can apply Lemma\, \fivsix, which specializes to the following when $n =4$.

 \Lem Lemma \Stwo.
 Suppose $a,b,c$ are integers all of which are at least two, and any of the following conditions hold. \item{(a)} either $a \equiv 1 \pmod c$ or $b \equiv 1 \pmod c$; \item{(b)} $a+ b \equiv 1 \pmod c$; \item{(c)} $a+ b \equiv 0 \pmod c$ and at least one of $a$ or $b$ does not divide $c$. {